filippovarini/sharktrack/annotation-pipelines.md

 ### Cleaning Guide
 SharkTrack saves an image for each track in the `detections/` folder.
 In this image, it highlights the track with a *thick* bounding box.
 Additionally, it also tells what else it found in the same image, with *thin* bounding boxes.

+The purpose of the thin boxes is to tell you that those additional sharks have their own detection image in the same `./detection` folder.

 If you see a shark with no box around it, you know the model missed this shark.

-The purpose of the thin boxes is to tell you that those additional sharks have their own detection image in the same `./detection` folder.

 <img src="./static/test-output/detections/8.jpg" width=400 />

-*In this image refers to the detection in the thick box (bottom right).
-By classifying this image, you are classifying only that detection*
+*By classifying the image above, you are only classifying the shark in the thick box.*

-Sometimes, it is ambiguous whether you should accept or reject the detection as invalid one.
+Sometimes, it is ambiguous whether you should accept or reject the detection.
 Therefore, below, we provide examples of detection files and what cleaning action should be performed.

 | | | |